-The shopping engine your agents run
+The shopping engine for AI agents

 The problem